Behavior Code — GRCMS

 - Disrespect for others demonstrated in attitude, action, or speech

-- In-School Suspension: An in-school suspension may be used as part of the disciplinary cycle supporting students in modification of unacceptable behavior(s).
-Parents will be notified when an in-school suspension has been issued along with a rationale for the disciplinary action.
+- In-School Suspension: An in-school suspension may be used as part of the disciplinary cycle supporting students in the modification of unacceptable behavior(s).
+Parents are notified when an in-school suspension has been issued along with a rationale for the disciplinary action.
 Below is the In-School Suspension procedure.

 - Possessing, using, distributing, or selling a controlled substance, or fireworks in, on, or near school property during the school day and at school-sponsored activities.

 - *NOTE: This is not an exhaustive list of violations.